 Q12: Charges associated with your property a(i) Is there a factor or property manager for your property?
 No Please provide the name and address, and give details of any deposits held and approximate charges: N/A b(i) Is there a common buildings insurance policy?
 No Is the cost of insurance included in your monthly/annual factor's charges?
 N/A c(i) Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
-None Q13: Specialist Works a(i) As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property No Please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
+No Q13: Specialist Works a(i) As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property No Please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
 N/A b(i) As far as you are aware has any preventative work for dry rot, wet rot, or damp ever been carried out on your property?
 No Please give details: N/A c(i) Do you have guarantees relating to this work?
-N/A If you have answered yes, these guarantees will be needed by the purchaser and sho possible for checking.
-If you do not have them yourself please write below who has th agent will arrange for them to be obtained.
-You will also need to provide a description the original estimate. ese documents and your solicitor or estate Guarantees are held by: N/A
+N/A If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soo possible for checking.
+If you do not have them yourself please write below who has these documents and your solicitor or agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried out.
+This may be the original estimate. estate

-Q14: Guarantees Are there any guarantees or warranties for any of the following: Electric Work No No Roofing Central Heating National House Building Council (NHBC) No No Any other work or installations?
-With title deeds Damp Course No Please give any details of the work or installations to which the guarantee(s) House is of non standard construction but it has been blocked, insulated and rendered to relate(s) the standard applicable at the time the work was done. С Are there any outstanding claims under any of the guarantees listed above?
-No Please give details: N/A Q15: Boundaries As far as you are aware, has any boundary of your property been moved in the last No 10 Years?
-N/A please give any details.
-Q16: Notices that affect your property In the past three years have you ever received a notice: a(i) Advising that the owner of a neighbouring property has made a planning No application? b(i) That affects your property in some other way?
-No c(i) That requires you to do any maintenance, repairs or improvements to your No property? if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
-Declaration Declaration by the seller(s) / or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
-Agreed Signature(s) T Suttar
+Q14: Guarantees

+a

+Are there any guarantees or warranties for any of the following:

+Electric Work No Roofing No

+Central Heating No National House Building Cour cil (NHBC) No

+Damp Course No Any other work or installations ?
+No

+b

+Please give any details of the we ork or installat ions to which the guarantee(s) re elate(s) N/A

+С

+Are there any outstanding claims s under any o f the guarantees listed above?
+No

+Please give details: N/A

+Q15: Boundaries

+As far as you are aware, has any boundary of your property been moved in the last 10 Years?

+please give any details.

+Q16: Notices that affect your property

+In the past three years have you In the past three years have you ever received a notice:

+a(i)

+Advising that the owner of a neighborst ghbouring pro perty has made a planning appli cation?
+No

+b(i)

+That affects your property in sor ne other way?
+No

+c(i)

+That requires you to do any mai ntenance, rep airs or improvements to your pro perty?
+No

+if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

+Declaration

+Declaration by the seller(s) / or of to the best of my/our knowledge ed body or person(s) I/We confir m that the information in this form is true a and correct

+Agreed ✓ Signature(s) M Malcolm